NoelOkumu/Acinetobacter-RNAseq-Analysis/README.md

 ## 📁 Directory structure

-To ensure a streamlined input/output redirection throughout the analysis, the following directory structure could serve as a guide before running of the script.
+To ensure a streamlined input/output redirection throughout the analysis, the following directory structure could serve as a guide before beginning the analysis.

 ```text
 a_baumanii/